WHua0/event_manager_practice/readme.md

 [Github Issue 6 Link](https://github.com/WHua0/event_manager_practice/issues/1)

-In POST/register Register request body, the test user is John Doe, however the test profile picture url is for Jane Smith.
+In POST/register Register request body, the test user is John Doe, however the test profile picture url was for Jane Smith.
 For consistency, the class Config in class UserBase in user_schemas.py is corrected to reflect the test profile picture url of John Doe.

 ### Closed Issue 7: POST/register HTTP 400 Detail Message is Missing Email Already In Use
 ![Github Issue 7](submissions/CodeMod7Issue.png)